vezaynk/Optimium/README.md

 `type-raw`: On index pages, the body of the post is outputted instead of the excerpt.

 #Best Practices
+##Fill out all blog details
+This includes authors' information.
+The theme currently doesn't handle lack of data very well and author pages will give you a generic icon instead of your image if you don't have one.
 ##Comments
 Our recommended commenting system is [Muut](https://muut.com).